On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Introduction

 \subsection{Acknowledgements}

-This paper has its origins in one of the projects proposed by F.C. and C.S. at the 2018 Arizona Winter School on Iwasawa theory, and we would like to thank the organizers for making possible a uniquely stimulating week during which G.G. and J.L. made very substantial progress on this project.
-G.G. is grateful to Princeton University for the hospitality during a visit to F.C. and C.S. in February-March 2019.
-During the preparation of this paper, F.C. was partially supported by the NSF grant DMS-1946136; G.G. was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.
+This paper has its origins in one of the projects proposed by F.C. and C.S. at the 2018 Arizona Winter School on Iwasawa theory, and we would like to thank the organizers for making possible a uniquely stimulating week during which G.G. and J.L. made very substantial progress on this project. {We also thank Ashay Burungale and the anonymous referees for many helpful comments and suggestions on an earlier draft of this paper.} G.G. is grateful to Princeton University for the hospitality during a visit to F.C. and C.S. in February-March 2019.
+During the preparation of this paper, F.C. was partially supported by the NSF grant DMS-1946136 and DMS-2101458; G.G. was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London; C.S. was partially supported by the Simons Investigator Grant \#376203 from the Simons Foundation and by the NSF grant DMS-1901985.

 \addtocontents{toc}{ } \addtocontents{lof}{ }

 {\arabic{section}.\arabic{subsection}.\arabic{theorem}}